bostonazure/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 Thus, while no single person can be credited with creating the first LLM, the work of the researchers at OpenAI and the introduction of the Transformer model by Vaswani et al. were key developments in the field.
 ```
+> NOTE: there will be a NullReferenceException at the bottom of the output.
+We'll get to that soon.

 ### Create a Prompt Function and utilize it when calling the LLM

-In this section we will create a prompt function which is a prompt text file and a config json file - which make it easier to version your prompts as your system changes.
+In this section we will create a prompt function which is a prompt text file and a config json file.
+Putting your prompts in their own files will make it easier to version prompts as your system changes.

 1. In your file explorer, create a new folder at the project level named **Prompts**